debugg-ai/debugg-ai-py/scripts/test-lambda-locally/README.md

 ## Prerequisites

-- Set `SENTRY_DSN` environment variable.
+- Set `DEBUGGAI_INGEST_URL` environment variable.
 The Lambda function will use this DSN.
 - You need to have Docker installed and running.

 ## Run Lambda function